agarrharr/2048-mini/readme.md

 Upcoming features

-- Add ability to move in all directions (not just down)
 - Combine same tiles of the same color
 - Add a random 1 or 2 with each move
 - Ability to move with the keyboard arrows